bananatron/small-websites/README.md

 # Small Websites
 A *small website* is one with an uncached network payload consistently **under 500kb**.
-Read about [why we think small websites are important](https://github.com/bananatron/small-websites/blob/master/why.md).
+Read all about [why we think small websites are important](https://github.com/bananatron/small-websites/blob/master/why.md).

 (🌳) = Using environmentally concious hosting